The money tree plant – Pachira aquatica – is a popular tropical novelty plant that many people find easy to grow indoors in indirect sunlight.

 Fertilize the money tree plant during the growing season (spring & summer) at half-strength using a balanced liquid fertilizer or water-soluble fertilizer.
 Do not apply it during winter.

-This bonsai tree look can be enhanced by growing the Pachira money plant in a small bonsai pot.
+This bonsai tree look can be enhanced by growing the Pachira money tree plant in a small bonsai pot.

 Regular pruning and pinching along with the small pot will help keep the braided trunks or plants from growing big.

-Repotting the money tree plants with clean peat mixture helps ensure a healthy growth and long life.
+Repotting money tree plants with clean peat mixture helps ensure a healthy growth and long life.
 However, do not move them a lot as they will respond by dropping their leaves.
 Remove dead plant materials from the soil.

-Money Tree Soil and Over Potting
+Soil For Money Tree and Over Potting

 Money Plant Care Includes Winter Rest

 Indoors during the winter, the money tree plants slow down their growth.
 Even though growth slows, keep the plant in bright indirect light and warm temperatures all year.